Terms and Conditions

 9.2.2 the Supplier’s total liability to the Client in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, including losses caused by the Supplier’s deliberate personal repudiatory breach OR a deliberate breach of the Contract by the Supplier, its employees, agents or subcontractors) shall not exceed £1,000 OR the price paid for the particular requested Service (whichever is the smaller).

 9.2.3 The supplier has obtained insurance cover in respect of its own legal liability for individual claims not exceeding £1,000 per claim.
-The supplier’s liability is therefore limited to £1,000 and the Client is responsible for making its own arrangements for the insurance of any excess loss.
+The Supplier’s liability is therefore limited to £1,000 or the cost of the Services (whichever is the smaller) and the Client is responsible for making its own arrangements for the insurance of any excess loss.

-9.3 Except as set out in these Conditions, all warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, are excluded from the Contract.
+9.3 Except as set out in these terms and conditions, all warranties, conditions and other terms implied by statute or common law are, to the fullest extent permitted by law, are excluded from the Contract.

 9.4 This clause 9 shall survive termination of the Contract.